-What is a Cerebral Angiography?
+Is a Cerebral Angiography?

 of your head and neck.
 These blockages can lead to a stroke or aneurysm.

-When Is Cerebral Angiography Used?
+Is Cerebral Angiography Used?

 Cerebral angiography can help diagnose:

 - an aneurysm (a rupture in the wall of an artery)

 - arteriosclerosis (narrowing of the arteries)

 - an arteriovenous malformation (a mass of dilated

 - blood clots

 - tears in the lining of an artery